dekudev8/my-vg-list/README.md

 My-VG-List - keep track of games you've played and share with friends

-Owned and maintained by Malcolm Snyder
+Owned and maintained by robert bringhurst

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).